-- they are Business or equivalent degree program students at their home institution; - (2) their home institution provides a letter of permission; - (3) they have completed a minimum of \star 24 at the home institution; - (4) their academic record shows satisfactory standing.
+- (1) they are Business or equivalent degree program students at their home institution; - (2) their home institution provides a letter of permission; - (3) they have completed a minimum of ★24 at the home institution; - (4) their academic record shows satisfactory standing

 Priority for visiting student status is given to students who are applying under the auspices of a formal exchange program.
 Visiting student status is granted for one academic year.
 Visiting students must reapply each year and present a new letter of permission from their home institution.
-As the Faculty of Business is a limited enrolment Faculty, visiting student admissions may be restricted.
+As the Faculty of Business is a limited enrolment Faculty, visiting student admissions may be

-Degree students in the Faculty of Business wishing to attend another institution as a visiting student see \$63.4.
+Degree students in the Faculty of Business wishing to attend another institution as a visiting student see §63.4.

-62.1.6 Special Students Studying to Satisfy Requirements of Professional Accounting Organizations
+Special Students Studying to Satisfy 62.1.6 Requirements of Professional Accounting Organizations